search

 The Importance of Pronouns

 Pronouns are how we refer to someone or talk about someone in the third person.
-We can’t always know what pronouns someone uses by looking at them, so asking and correctly using someone’s pronouns is one of the most basic ways to show your respect to their gender identity.
-Pronouns are a part of someone’s gender expression and are not “preferred” but are required to communicate respectfully.
+We can’t always know which pronouns someone uses by looking at them, so asking and correctly using someone’s pronouns is one of the most basic ways to show you respect to their gender identity.
+Pronouns are a part of someone’s gender expression and are not ‘preferred’ but are required to communicate respectfully.

 Using a person’s correct pronouns is a crucial way to show courtesy and acceptance; a way of showing respect and referring to them in a way that’s true and consistent with who they are.
 Using pronouns incorrectly is called misgendering and can create a cocktail of emotions for the person on the receiving end; they can feel embarrassed, sad, angry, and sometimes scared for their safety because of a worry that the other person will get defensive or won’t accept you.